lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 Writes to `RND_PREFETCH` will be ignored whilst a prefetch is in progress or when the cache is already full.
 OTBN will stall until the request provides bits.
 Both the `RND` CSR and WSR take their bits from the same cache.
-`RND` CSR reads simply discard the other 192 bits on a read.
+`RND` CSR reads get bottom 32b and simply discard the other 192b on a read.
 When stalling on an `RND` read, OTBN will unstall on the cycle after it receives WLEN RND data from the EDN.

 `URND` provides bits from an LFSR within OTBN; reads from it never stall.